gabrieltempass/abtester/templates/calculations/mean_signif_t.md

 {% elif i.alternative == "two-sided" %}
  not equal to
 {% endif %}
- the null, the p value comes from
+ the null, the p-value comes from
 {% if i.alternative == "two-sided" %}
  two times
 {% endif %}